A Guide to Investing in Paris Short Term Rentals

 How much do you make on Airbnb in Paris?

 Paris Airbnb yields average around 2-5% for long-term rentals.
 However, short-term Airbnb returns are far higher.
 According to data company AirDNA, Parisian whole apartments yield over 9% on average.
-Top performing Airbnbs can make well over €8,000 per month in the peak summer season.
+Top performing Airbnbs can make well over €8,000 per month in the peak summer season, significantly contributing to your annual rental income.

 By buying an apartment in a popular central location at the right price, yields of 6-10% per year are possible.
 Deduct your expenses and financing costs, and €3,000 - €5,000 monthly income is feasible at current market prices.